7. Care worker vacancies

 Why is this an important indicator?

-Care workers make up around 860,000 of the 1.62 million jobs in the social care sector (other jobs include managers, ancillary and admin staff, jobs for direct payment recipients, nurses and social workers).
-Pay in the independent sector, which employs the great majority of staff, is a key factor in the sector’s ability to recruit enough staff to meet demand.
-It also makes up a large proportion of provider costs.
-Level of pay also correlates with Care Quality Commission quality ratings.
+Care workers and support workers make up around 925,000* of the 1.6 million filled posts in the social care sector.
+Pay in the independent sector (ie, not including local authorities), which employs 4 in every 5 staff, is a key factor in the sector’s ability to recruit enough staff to meet demand.
+It also makes up a large proportion of provider costs, particularly in home care.
+Levels of pay also correlate with CQC quality ratings.

 What was the annual change?